FreeON/technical-reports/technical-report-0001.markdown

-theory of the single-determinant Kohn-Sham representation are beginning to convincingly yield high quality solutions for the non-local static correlation, based on the long-range Fock exchange; these solutions are apparent in  range-separated exchange\*, and in correlation on top of exchange methods\*.
+theory of the single-determinant Kohn-Sham representation are beginning to convincingly yield high quality solutions for the non-local static correlation, based on the long-range Fock exchange; these solutions are apparent in  range-separated exchange {% cite Scuseria2006 %}, and in correlation on top of exchange methods\*.
 These long-ranged effects are key to understanding the chemistry and physics of metal oxide systems, from the biological reaction center to engineered perovskite systems in the materials genome.
 Achieving scalable parallelism, into the high throughput, strong scaling regime, obtaining reduced $$O(N^4) \rightarrow O(N)$$ complexities and enabling transformative, high quality solutions to large problems involving long range correlation effects is a grail-level enterprise.
 We are writing to propose some enabling principles & technologies that might underpin such an endeavor.
 Since our first contributions\*, the FreeON project has targeted methods based primarily on the Fock exchange;  in the mid 90's, we introduced the first $$O(N)$$ method for the two-electron integral (ERI) problem in Hartree-Fock theory\*.
 Later, we were the first to develop Gamma-point methods for the Fock exchange\*,  the first to demonstrate an $$O(N)$$ solve of the Coupled-Perturbed Hartree-Fock (CPSCF) static response problem\*, through fourth order in the dielectric response\*, and also the first to achieve an $$O(N)$$ solution for the Time-Dependent Hartree-Fock (TD-SCF/RPA) matrix eigenvalue problem\*.

 The FreeON project\* has been through many innovation cycles involving the interdependence of five and more coupled solvers, demonstrating to us that